matiassequeira/docker_explorer/README.md

 # Docker Images Explorer

-This tool intends to scan (for the moment) Dockerhub images that match a given keyword in order to find secrets.
-The scan engine used is a fork from [Whispers](https://github.com/Skyscanner/whispers).
+This tool scans (for the moment) Dockerhub images that match a given keyword in order to find "forgotten" secrets.
+The scan engine used is a modified fork from [Whispers](https://github.com/Skyscanner/whispers).

+Using the tool, I found numerous AWS credentials, SSH private keys, databases, API keys, etc. It’s an interesting tool to add to the bug hunter / pentester arsenal.
+If you a DevOps or Security Engineer, you might want to integrate the scan engine in your CI/CD for your Docker images.

+## Prerequisites:

+* Python3
+* Pip3
+* Docker

 ## Installation (tested in Ubuntu and macOS)

+Since the execution of this tool can take a long time and it's very CPU demanding, it's recommended to run it in a VPS running Ubuntu (I'm working on a Terraform template to ease the setup).
 To prepare the environment for Docker Explorer (install whispers and Python requirements), run the following commands:

-**PREREQUISITE: Python3 + Pip3**

 ```
 git clone https://www.github.com/matiassequeira/docker_explorer
 cd docker_explorer
 chmod +x install.sh
+export PATH=$(pwd):$PATH
 ./install.sh
 ```

 ## Usage

-I recommend to run this tool in a fresh new directory in order to keep the tool separate from the output.
+It's recommended to run this tool in a fresh new directory in order to keep the tool separate from the output.
 Momentarily, there are two scripts you can execute according to your needs:

 ### ExploreAll